 Pet Food Lawsuit

-May 21, 2007 - A prominent Florida law firm has filed a Class Action Lawsuit against the $16 billion dollar a year pet food industry, specifically the pet food companies and retailers.
+May 21, 2007 - A prominent Florida law firm filed a Class Action Lawsuit against the $16 billion dollar a year pet food industry, specifically the pet food companies and retailers.

 The suit alleges premium-grade pet food labeled and promoted as "Complete and Balanced" has “Historically Contained Such Items as Euthanized Dogs and Cats, Restaurant Grease, Hair, Hooves, and Diseased Animals, and Other Inedible Garbage.”
 The action specifies a long list of food industry giants by name.

 This is news?
 Not.
 Major news sites have presented the sickening pet food facts for 5 years.
 In 2001 TheDogPlace.org warned "Corpses containing deadly drugs is more than sickening.
-The gruesome fact is that euthanized animals can be deadly to pets that eat the food.
+The gruesome fact is that euthanized animals can be deadly to pets that eat the food."

 Quoting from reporter Jamie Allmar, KMOV TV, “It's a sad secret kept by most animal shelters run by local governments.
 The dogs and cats they put to death go to one place, a rendering plant in Millstadt, Illinois where their bodies are boiled down into raw materials that could be winding up in pet food.”

-TheDogPlace.org's Dog Eat Dog* article below explains “The FDA claimed that drugs like sodium pentobarbital, which is used to kill the animals, did not survive the rendering process.
-Now the FDA has proof that it does.
-We learn that test results in 1998 have been kept secrete and that "several retail feeds were confirmed for the presence of pentobarbital which could have only come from euthanized animals.”
+TheDogPlace.org's Dog Eat Dog* article below explains “The FDA claimed that drugs like sodium pentobarbital, which is used to kill the animals, did not survive the rendering process."
+But secret test results in 2002 revealed that "several retail feeds were confirmed for the presence of pentobarbital which could have only come from euthanized animals.”

 Class Counsel for Maltzman Foreman, Catherine J. MacIvor says "The melamine debacle is not the only serious problem with pet food.
 The number and frequency of lethal pet food recalls in the last few years clearly shows the seriousness and extent of this problem."

 Cattle and dairy farmers learned the hard way.
 Indeed, there exists serious concern that the practice of feeding cows to cows may have led to the spread of Mad Cow Disease. (ref 1)

 The Class Action suit points out that today’s pet foods are “largely carbohydrates and sugars combined with toxic preservatives and additives with very little to no meat at all.”

 Dedicated breeders know how to read dog food labels.
-In fact, most have been so turned off by that knowledge they feed human-grade foodstuffs.
+In fact, most have been so turned off by that knowledge that they feed human-grade foodstuffs.